 Can I switch from Nelnet to a different federal loan servicer?

 If you’ve had issues with Nelnet, you might wonder if you can just switch to a different servicer.
-Generally, the Department of Education doesn’t allow you to switch federal loan servicers.
-But there are two ways to escape Nelnet.
+Generally, the Department of Education doesn't allow you to switch federal loan servicers.
+However, you can escape Nelnet by consolidating your federal student loans.

 One time that you can pick a new servicer is when you consolidate multiple federal loans into a Direct Consolidation Loan.
 If you’re considering a Nelnet student loan consolidation, here are a few things to keep in mind:

-- You can’t get a lower interest rate.
-Your new rate will be a weighted average of the interest rates on the loans being consolidated, rounded up to the nearest one-eighth of 1%.
+• You can’t get a lower interest rate.
+Your new loan rate will be a weighted average of the interest rates on the loans being consolidated, rounded up to the nearest one-eighth of 1%.

-With a Direct Consolidation Loan, you’ll be starting a repayment period from scratch and you can extend repayment up to 30 years.
-This could make your monthly payment lower, but you’ll usually pay more in interest over time.
+With a Direct Consolidation Loan, you’ll be starting a repayment period from scratch, and you can extend repayment up to 30 years.
+This could make your monthly payment lower, but you’ll usually pay more in interest over the life of the loan.

 In most cases, you should only consider a Nelnet student loan consolidation right before or soon after you begin repayment.
 Otherwise, you should probably stick with Nelnet or opt for a student loan refinance private loan instead.